Phelps-like le Clos, Peaty light up Commonwealths

-Gold Coast, Australia, April 7, 2018 (AFP) - - Chad le Clos made history and Adam Peaty completed a four-year unbeaten cycle as two of the Commonwealth Games' top swimmers lit up the Gold Coast on Saturday.
+Gold Coast (Australia) (AFP) - Chad le Clos made history and Adam Peaty completed a four-year unbeaten cycle as two of the Commonwealth Games' top swimmers lit up the Gold Coast on Saturday.

 Le Clos's 200 metres butterfly victory made him the first man to win the same event three times at the Games, while Peaty extended his remarkable 100m breaststroke winning streak.